 Meet the Washington D.C.
 Bear Community at old-school Friday night Bear Happy Hours organized by Bear Nonsense.
-As seen in the Washington City paper and the Washington Post, Bear Happy Hour at Rock & Roll Hotel is the 2nd Friday of each month and Grin & Bear It! is the last Friday of each month.
+As seen in the Washington City paper and the Washington Post, Bear Happy Hour at Rock & Roll Hotel is the 2nd & 4th Friday of each month and Bear Happy Hour at DC Eagle is the 1st, 3rd, & 5th Friday of each month.

 Bear Happy Hour in Washington D.C.

 The Washington D.C./Baltimore area is rich in Bear history and tradition.
 Two of the nation’s first Bear clubs were founded in this area: Chesapeake Bay Bears (CBB), a large and influential membership club, and The District of Columbia Bear Club (DCBC), a fraternal Leather Bear club formed in January 1995.
 The Bear Flag originated during a CBB summer pool party in the Maryland suburbs in July 1995.
 GenXDC embraced the youth-oriented, online “Gen X Bears” movement in 1998 bringing a new kind of Bear club to Washington D.C., keeping it on the cutting edge.

 Another long tradition in DC Bear culture is the Bear Happy Hour or “BHH,” an early Friday evening event that calls an end to the work week with a Bear-friendly happy hour.
 Starting with a weekly Friday night event at “Windows” bar just after Y2K that lasted until 2005, different bars have offered their interpretation of the Bear Happy Hour with varying degrees of popularity among the DC Bear community.

 Today there are multiple Bear Happy Hours happening at once in order to fill the expanding needs of a diverse Bear community.
 Bears in other cities have begun their own Bear Happy Hours.